 - 1 six inch long carrot, peeled and cut in half length-wise, and then in half again, until you have sticks that are about 1/2 inch wide.

-- 1-2 teaspoons of butter (or olive oil, if you are dairy-free)
+- 1-2 teaspoons of butter (or olive oil, if you are dairy-free)- 3 tablespoons water

 - 1/2-1 teaspoon maple syrup (or brown sugar, agave nectar, honey, or whatever you have on hand)